Frequently Asked Questions About Microtia

 Occasionally in the first two weeks after surgery, a small procedure might be necessary if any part of the underlying rib cartilage or Medpor framework becomes exposed due to non-adherence of the skin grafts or fascia flap.
 This complication is rare, but Dr. Griffiths will monitor your child very closely during the time.
 Since 2014, Dr. Griffiths has only had this happen to one patient.
 Late postoperative artistic adjustments are rare.

 Where does Dr. Griffiths perform his surgeries?

 What is the cost for Microtia ear reconstruction surgery?

 Microtia reconstruction is traditionally covered by most major medical insurance policies.
 Out-of-pocket costs can vary depending upon the patient’s individual plan.
 Primary costs involve the hospital fees, anesthesia fees, and the surgeon fees.
-Dr. Griffiths' office will work with your individual insurance plan to obtain pre-certification for the reconstruction of your child’s ear and try to provide a very close estimate of what out-of-pocket costs might be expected by the patient or family.
+Dr. Griffiths' office will work with your individual insurance plan to obtain pre-certification for the reconstruction of your child’s ear and try to provide a very close estimate of out-of-pocket costs.
 If you do not have traditional medical insurance or if you are traveling from outside the United States, Dr. Griffiths’ office can provide quotes for you.

 How do I pay for surgery if my family does not have the financial resources?

-Many families have held successful community fundraisers in raising money for their child’s surgery.
+Many families have held successful community fundraisers to raise money for their child’s surgery.
 This does involve some family and community outreach.
 Please contact Dr. Griffiths’ office for a list of community resources and ideas.
 Dr. Griffiths tries to work with each patient to help their dream of a new ear come true.